 Research The Price

 One of the trickiest aspects of buying antiques is determining a fair price.
 The cost of an antique will depend on the rarity of the item, its condition, demand, and the provenance, which can make it hard to determine a reasonable price.
 This is why it is important to research the history of an item before you buy and also to research the market for similar antiques to see how the price compares.
-It is also helpful to know how to negotiate fairly so that you can get a good deal.
+It is also helpful to fairly so that you can get a good deal.

 Know The Provenance

 Leading on from this, you should also know an antique’s provenance, which is useful for a few reasons.
 Knowing the complete history of the item and who owned it is not only interesting in terms of history but also helpful in terms of value.
 When you know a detailed history and have a written provenance, it can add value to the antique.